Links on Android Authority may earn us a commission. Learn more.

 It’s hard to focus when surrounded by distraction, some of us turn to focus apps and others turn to gadgets.
-The AKG N700NC is a bargain buy when it comes to raw performance.
-The headset made it into our Reader’s Choice list and is competitively priced, so let’s see how it squares up against the likes of Sony and Bose.
+The AKG N700NC noise-cancelling headphones can be had for less than $100, making it a steal when it comes to raw performance.
+Let’s see how it holds up in 2020, and if you should strike a deal or invest in the likes of Sony and Bose.

 Using the AKG N700NC